 ORIGIN & FUNCTIONS

-In 1980, the Maryland State Board of Contract Appeals was formed (Chapter 418, Acts of 1978; Chapter 775, Acts of 1980).
+In 1980, the Maryland State Board of Contract Appeals was formed by the General Assembly (Chapter 418, Acts of 1978; Chapter 775, Acts of 1980).
 With expanded jurisdiction, it replaced the Department of Transportation Board of Contract Appeals.

 The Maryland State Board of Contract Appeals adjudicates bid and contract disputes between State government and contractors or vendors doing business with the State.
 Matters involved in bid disputes include the preparation and interpretation of bid specifications, qualifications and selection of bidders, and the bidding process.
 Issues in contract disputes include the quality of performance, compliance with contract provisions, compensation, claims and change orders, termination, and any other matter which cannot be resolved.
 The Board may subpoena witnesses and documents and may compel the testimony of witnesses.
 Decisions of the Board are subject to judicial review, and any aggrieved party, including a State agency, may appeal a final decision.